Alif-B/devops-docker/Docker/README.md

 Volume Drivers / Plugins
 Docker has many plugins for you to read and write data to and from different storage providers like Azure, GCP, AWS, VMWare etc

+## Docker Networking
+# Network Drivers
+* Bridge Network - Default Driver.
+It bridges the host and the container with port mapping
+* Host Network - It's directly on the host's network.
+AKA container and the host can't use the same ports
+* Overlay Network - Only available for EE and Swarm.
+It connects multiple hosts and their containers together
+* Macvlan Network - Containers get a MAC address therefore, they appear to be physical hosts to the network
+* None - When you want the container to be completely isolated from any networking
+* Third party drivers - As it sounds you can get custom network plugins